devjclosterman/devjclosterman/README.md

 My activity during the week is now on my WebMo profile github.com/devjclosterman2023

+Starting a journey into Salesforce for my Company.
+I will be posting some apps soon.
+Start Date: 11/7/23
 <!--
 **devjclosterman/devjclosterman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.